FDA EIR: The Complete Guide to Establishment Inspection Reports

 - End of inspection: Form 483 issued to facility (if observations found)

-- Within 30 days: FDA investigator completes EIR with classification recommendation
+- After inspection closeout: FDA investigator prepares the EIR with a classification recommendation

 - If OAI: FDA may issue warning letter, refuse entry, or pursue other regulatory action